 That left us with three great options: tri-ply, stainless steel, and anodized aluminum.
 In tri-ply, nonreactive stainless steel sandwiches a aluminum core for superior heat conduction; it’s the gold standard in cookware.
-Beware of cheaper tri-ply pans that have an aluminum core only in the base; make sure the core extends all the way up the sides.
-This ensures even heating throughout the pan.
+Beware of cheaper tri-ply pans that have an aluminum disk only in the base (also called an encapsulated bottom).
+We prefer fully clad saucepans in which the aluminum core extends all the way up the sides.
+This design ensures even heating throughout the pan.

 Anodized aluminum is electrochemically hardened aluminum.
 The process of soaking aluminum in a sulfuric acid bath while running an electrical current through that bath results in a harder, more durable aluminum that resists scratching and corrosion.
 They are great for even heat distribution.
 However, the dark cooking surface makes it tough to gauge browning of onions and makes caramel virtually impossible.
 They also don’t work on induction burners.